First Impressions Project

 Coming soon… a redesigned 5-acre space that will provide improved accessibility, river access, and opportunities for all to explore this unique environment.

 In its ongoing effort to be one of the best maritime experiences in the world, Maine Maritime Museum broke ground on a transformative 5-acre renovation in March 2019.
-The “First Impressions” project encompasses a complete redevelopment of the front entrance and south side of the museum’s campus with a goal of enhancing the visitor experience, creating an ecologically friendly and attractive landscape bordering the river and Washington Street, and addressing a lack of handicapped accessibility, crumbling front steps, and deteriorating parking surfaces.
+The “First Impressions” project encompasses a complete redevelopment of the front entrance and south side of the museum’s campus.
+The goal is to enhance the visitor experience by creating an eco-friendly and attractive landscape bordering the river and Washington Street and addressing a lack of handicapped accessibility, crumbling front steps, and deteriorating parking surfaces.